 2. Not paying the right amount of tax

-It seems a week doesn’t go by right now where a large corporation is accused of not paying the right amount of tax that they owe, and there have been calls for stricter laws to be put into place so that all businesses can no longer use loopholes in order to pay less tax.
-Paying the right amount of tax on time is extremely important for all landlords, as if you don’t the HMRC could audit your entire business and even take you to court if they believe you are committing tax evasion.
+Paying the right amount of tax on time is extremely important for all landlords.
+If you don’t, HMRC could audit your entire business and even take you to court if they believe you are committing tax evasion.

 Each year the Government issues deadline dates for registering for self-assessment and sending in your self-assessment tax forms, so there is no excuse when it comes to remembering.